 9 – 10 July 2019 | Research Management & Innovation Complex, University Malaya

-For the Second Sub-theme, there is a need to reflect on the vital role of water-wise solutions presently adopted to strengthen the resilience of social, cultural, economic and environmental systems in the country.
-The important staging point is: what more can we do in future under unpredictable climatic conditions and unprecedented man-made landuse changes.
-The discourse will highlight on any water-wise solutions that have already been adopted and found to work well as well as solutions that will be introduced in future when new ideas, technology and innovations move forward in the development of water resources and water supply sectors.
+This theme reflects on the vital role of water-wise solutions to strengthen the resilience of social, cultural, economic and environmental systems in the country.
+What more can we do in future under unpredictable climatic conditions and unprecedented man-made landuse change?
+How do natural disasters such as floods and drought play out in building resilience?
+The highlight will be on any water-wise solutions already adopted that can be replicated easily throughout the country; as well as on future solutions when new ideas, technology and innovations come on-stream in the water sectors.

 WHO SHOULD ATTEND:

 The Biennial Forum is open to all members, stakeholders, policy-makers, technical practitioners, industrial players, developers, consultants, academé and the general public who are interested in our common future on sustainable water management through wise policy and innovative technology.

 FORUM REGISTRATION FEE